 Claude Villiaume marriage broker extraordinaire established a marriage brokering monopoly in Paris in the early 1800s.
 Born in 1780, Villiaume’s early years did not indicate that matchmaking was in his future.
 That was because his first job was as a soldier.
 Moreover, soon after, he became a soldier he became involved in an assassination attempt against the First Consul Napoleon.

 Villiaume’s assassination attempt against Napoleon failed.
 In fact, it landed Villiaume in the lunatic asylum of Charenton, an asylum that had been founded in 1645 by the Frères de la Charité or Brothers of Charity.
-It was while incarcerated there, that Villiaume developed the idea of arranging marriages:
+It was while incarcerated there, that Villiaume developed the idea of arranging marriages and becoming a marriage broker:

 “[P]oor Villiaume was sent to Charenton (Bedlam); but his ruling passion was strong in madness; and one of his first projects on arriving there was to marry all the lunatics to each other.
 His plan was never to make ill-assorted matches.
 He, therefore, carefully inquired of each crazy inmate, what was his rank in society and the state of his fortune; and he was delighted to find that he was in the very cream of society.
 There were a couple of emperors, five kings, princes, dukes, marquises, counts, barons, and generals in abundance.
 They all possessed most splendid fortunes.
 Villiaume entered every item in a book, and each signed the document that concerned him … and in another book they signed an engagement to Villiaume to pay him a handsome percentage on the fortunes of the ladies they might marry.
 In the meantime, he found means to get a message sent to the female ward, requesting the ladies to state their rank, ages, fortunes, &c.
 Answers came from them all in the same style as the men; and Villiaume anticipated a golden harvest, in the firm persuasion that all the accounts furnished were accurate and unquestionable. — Unfortunately, a few ice poultices on M. Villiaume’s head dissipated the splendid dream.”